marydodo/packer-test/README.md

 ## Issues

 1. During the "Verify Template" stage, I ran into an issue with the example template from Learn Docs.
 The issue was with two specific lines.
-These lines have been commented out of the _example.pkr.hcl_ template file.
+Since the credentials are already set via an `.aws/credentials` file, these lines have been commented out of the _example.pkr.hcl_ template file.
 After removing these lines, packer was able to verify the template.

 ```
   access_key    = "${var.aws_access_key}"